Digital leadership and the search for critical hires

 What makes a good digital leader?

 Digital leaders plan and implement new technology toadvancean organization’s overallvalues and goals.
 This requires a great deal of business acumen and the ability to measure business impact – including the financials, operations and active work needed to implement long-term solutions.
 The mindset “on time, on budget” is critical for a digital leader to create positive ripples in their respective industry.

-Tip:Finding a great digital leader may feelelusive if you haven’t done your due diligence around readiness.
-Evaluate readiness around current state tech and allocate timelines before rushing to hire someone to fill the spot without any substantial path to build upon.
-If you’re not prepared for the future state, the budget and rallying support around it are bound to run dry.
-This ensures a realistic progression around shifting market spend so your end-goaltech has long-term viability.
+Finding a great digital leader may feel elusive if you haven’t done your due diligence around readiness.
+Evaluate readiness around the current state of your tech stack and allocate timelines before rushing to hire someone to fill the role.
+If you’re not prepared for the future, rallying support and staying within budget will be difficult.
+This ensures a realistic progression around shifting market spend so your end-goal tech has long-term viability.

 How to find critical hires to support digital leadership

-To truly understand what attracts a senior leader to an organization, it’s important to know what drives them and their own personal mandates first.
-This means identifying their pockets of appetite and current career goals will help you compare their interests against your company objectives.
-These include their motivations and drivers.For example, if a tech leader has already migrated two organizations to Workday orAmazon Web Services (AWS), they may want to do something different now to diversify their repertoire.
+To truly understand what attracts senior leaders to an organization, it’s important to know what motivates them first.
+Identifying their pockets of appetite and current career goals will help you compare their interests against your company objectives.For example, if a tech leader has already migrated two organizations to Workday orAmazon Web Services (AWS), they may want to do something different now to diversify their repertoire.
 If that’s your major wishlist itembut you’re not ready to deliver on a promise of different requests after migration, your digital leader might not stick around (or come onboard at all).
 You can remedy this by providing clarity around what they’re being hired to tackle and how it's going to impact the organization over time.

 Consider asking your prospective digital leader questions like: